Sureuba/2nd-Thought/README.md

 Using the power of technology and personal empowerment, Recovery Path offers a comprehensive and personalized approach to rehabilitation.
 Our app combines motivational messaging, gamification, and tailored advice to help users regain control over their lives.

-Prompt chosen: How can technology be leveraged to promote peace and inclusion in society?
+**Prompt chosen**: How can technology be leveraged to promote peace and inclusion in society?

-Problem Statement: Drug addicts often face many issues
+**Problem Statement**: Drug addicts often face many issues

-How will this solution address this problem: Help you rehab your addiction
+**How will this solution address this problem**: Help you rehab your addiction